krasserm/krasserm.github.io/_posts/2018-04-07-latent-space-optimization.md

 This sections addresses the question

-> How does joint training with a predictor change the latent space of a variational auto-encoder?
+> How does joint training with a predictor change the latent space of a variational autoencoder?

 To answer, three models have been trained: